bgian/Sketch-iOS-Library/README.md

 #### Suggest style
 1. Create a [new issue](https://github.com/bgian/Sketch-iOS-Library/issues/new)
 2. Add `Suggestion` tag
-3. Describe the style we should replicate
+3. Describe which iOS style we should replicate
 4. ✨ Bonus: Follow the issue to provide feedback

 #### Leave feedback